toshi0607/Go-FAQ-Japanese-Edition/original.md

 Large concurrent programs are likely to borrow from both these toolkits.

-### Why doesn't my program run faster with more CPUs?
+### Why doesn’t my program run faster with more CPUs?

 Whether a program runs faster with more CPUs depends on the problem it is solving.